This software uses the projective transformation to register images of a flat scene obtained from different

 Modes of operation: The program operates at three different modes.

-• Default mode: This is a fast initial mode used to register the images quickly.
-For some images, this is
+- Default mode: This is a fast initial mode used to register the images quickly.
+For most images, this is

 sufficient.

-• Refinement mode: In this mode, the positions of the landmarks are more accurately determined by
+- Refinement mode: In this mode, the positions of the landmarks used in registration are more accurately

-template matching and the registration is repeated.
-Examples of image registration by this software are
+determined by template matching and the registration is repeated.
+Examples of image registration by

 (a)